-The JTD Reservoir Project comprises of the following components:
+The JTD Reservoir Project 2017 was comprised of the following components:

 - Developing a Plan for Action and a transition resource for families

-- Transition Review Process – WRSC and three feeder primary schools
+- Transition Review Process – WRSC and two feeder primary schools

 - Digital Case Studies (3 short videos capturing the Student, Parent and School perspectives)